clarkfitzg/phd_research/proposal/outline.md

 - Relates to statistics
 - Embarrassingly parallel row-wise operations

+__Reservations__
+These can get so specific.
+The numerically stable way to do this is to use the updating formula.

 ## Prediction from a fitted model

 Given a fitted model `f`, and an `n x p`  matrix `X`, compute